This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Ok, so you are wanting to know how to register a rabbit.
 Let me explain a few things first.

 Registering a rabbit with the ARBA doesn’t work like getting papers for a dog that is registered through the AKC.
-The dog’s parents have to be registered in order for you to get a dog’s pedigree as well as other technical stuff.
-It’s not that way with a rabbit.
+The dog’s parents have to be registered in order for you to get a dog’s pedigree as well as a few other details.

 What Registering A Rabbit Means

 While it doesn’t hurt to have the registration paper.
 It doesn’t significantly affect the price you will be able to get for the rabbit.

-Don’t confuse “papers” with registrion papers…
+Don’t confuse “papers” with registration papers…

-While yes it could mean registration papers if someone has had a rabbit registered they wouldn’t make a rookie mistake like calling them “papers” since a pedigree and a registration certificate are not the same thing.
+While yes it could mean registration papers if someone has had a rabbit registered themselves they wouldn’t make a rookie mistake like calling them “papers” since a pedigree and a registration certificate are not the same thing.

 What You Need For Your Rabbit To Be Registered

 Here is a list of what you need for the ARBA registration process.